Preparing for Commencement

 There is no rehearsal for Commencement.
-For the 10 a.m.
-Convocation, you will begin lining up at approximately 9:15 a.m.
-For the 1:30 p.m.
-Convocation, you will begin lining up at approximately 12:45 p.m.
+For the Friday convocation, you will begin lining up at approximately 4:45 p.m.
 Lineup will take place on Peppertree Lane (the main street throughout campus).
-Lists of names will be on stanchions for each row of graduates.
-Commencement marshals will assist you with the lineup and provide instructions for the procession.
+Lists of names will be posted on green stanchions for each row of graduates.
+Faculty Honor Guards will assist you with the lineup and provide instructions for the procession.
 View details of the line of march.

 A hooding process is part of the ceremony.
 The hood, or the vestment of colors that fits around your neck and drapes down your back, is an important element of your regalia because its colors represent the university’s degree.
 As you move to the platform and while you are standing in line waiting for your name to be called to receive your degree, members of the faculty will place the hood around your neck.
 In so doing, they will be investing you with the colors of your degree.
 This hood is also yours to keep.